heremaps/here-data-sdk-cpp/README.md

 #### EDGE_SDK_BUILD_EXTERNAL_DEPS

-(Defaults to `OFF`) If enabled, the CMake will download and compile dependencies.
+(Defaults to `ON`) If enabled, the CMake will download and compile dependencies.

 #### EDGE_SDK_NO_EXCEPTION